Immunizations

 Immunization Records Request

-Students may request verification of submitted immunization documentation from the SAHA Office at any time via email, telephone, or in person.
+Students may access or request verification of submitted immunization documentation from the SAHA Office through their SIS portal, via email or telephone.
 The SAHA Office provides an Immunization Record that lists each vaccine with date received and antibody titer dates with results.
 The Immunization Record is accepted at most clinics and hospitals.

-When requesting a copy of your immunization documentation, please give your name and Tufts ID number.
+When requesting a copy of your immunization record through email or phone, please provide your name and Tufts ID number.
 We will e-mail, fax, or mail your Immunization Record.

 Contact: